MostlyRice/PrimeSolo_project/README.md

 # Project Magic Binder

 Magic Deckbox is a full-stack web application to keep track of your magic collection.
-It provides an inventory of your Magic card collection by adding, deleting, and editing your inventory using the Magic The Gathering API and the Mongo/PostgreSQL database (I haven’t decided on what kind of database I am having yet).
+It provides an inventory of your Magic card collection by adding, deleting, and editing your inventory using the Magic The Gathering API and the PostgreSQL database.
+There will be multiple views within the app to include: Home, search, trades, wishlist, deckbox, and an info page.

 Link to the live version of the app if it's hosted on Heroku.